Kot Engenharia

 Figure 7 - Cohesive crack model proposed by Hillerborg.

-The technique of concrete fracture mechanics can be applied to study the propagation pattern of cracks in reinforced concrete parts.
-This approach via a numerical analysis model is particularly important for determining the crack pattern and its causes, making it possible to reproduce the same crack pattern observed in the field.
+The technique of concrete fracture mechanics can be applied to study the pattern of crack propagation in reinforced concrete members.
+Therefore, this numerical analysis model approach numerical analysis particularly important for determining the pattern of cracks and their causes, allowing the same crack pattern observed in the field to be reproduced.

-This technique can also be applied in cases where the remaining life of reinforced concrete parts with significant cracks is to be determined.
-The example below shows a transverse beam of a viaduct with cracks, where fracture mechanics is a tool for determining the severity of the crack, the reduction in the strength of the part and the cause of the damage.
+This technique can also be applied in cases where it is necessary to determine the remaining life of reinforced concrete parts with significant cracks.
+The example below shows a transverse beam of a viaduct with cracks, where fracture mechanics is a tool for determining the severity of the crack, the reduction in the strength of the part, and the cause of the damage.

-that can be investigated using non-linear fracture mechanics.
+that can be investigated using the nonlinear fracture mechanics technique.